1 + 1

 Hint: You only need to use the

-By default, your variables are not saved, which is another reason why working with a script is important: you can execute the whole script in one go to get everything back.
-You can however save your variables as a .spydata
+Save your script as normal.
+By default, variables are not saved, which is another reason why working with a script is important: you can execute the whole script in one go to get everything back.
+When you next open the folder in Positron, simply re-run the script to get back to the same state.

 Today we looked at a lot of Python features, so don’t worry if they haven’t all sunk in.
 Programming is best learned through practice, so keep at it!
 Here’s a rundown of the concepts we covered

 Thanks for completing this introductory session to Python!
-You’re now ready for our next session, Data Transformation, which looks at using the pandas package in greater depth.
+You’re now ready for our next session, Managing Data, which looks at using the pandas package in greater depth.

 Before you go, don’t forget to check out the Python User Group, a gathering of Python users at UQ.